 Two views of Longfield House

-Pictures from a photograph album belonging to Edward Doherty who emigrated to Australia, all of views and places in and around Lomgfield. and taken at about the turn of the nineteenth to twentieth centuries.
-How this album came to be rediscovered is a story in itself
+Pictures from a photograph album compiled by Revd.
+Edward Doherty and sent to his elder brother, Thomas Wells Doherty, who had emigrated to Australia, all of views and places in and around Lomgfield and taken at about the turn of the nineteenth to twentieth centuries.
+Presumably the album was a gift to remind his brother of home.
+How this album came to be rediscovered is a story in itself, but for another time.

 Charles Doherty died on the last day of 1840.
 By that time all the family had left home, apart from Hugh, who was an invalid.
 Peggy Moore was left to look after him and eke a living as best she could, no doubt with support from her sons Thomas, Edward, William, Charles and Archibald, all of whom were living nearby, some with wives and young families.